Bulacan State University College of Business Administration: Area 1: Accountancy and Accounting Technology

 Accountancy is a four-year program, the completion of which entitles the student to a degree in accountancy and the right to take the CPA Board Exams administered by the Professional Regulatory Commission.
 Accounting Technology are for students who failed in the annual qualifying exams.
 Both courses are trimestral.

-In 2015, the College had its first batch of graduates of the accountancy program, most of whom took the licensure exams to become certified public accountants (CPAs).
+In 2015, the college had its first batch of graduates of the accountancy program, most of whom took the licensure exams to become certified public accountants (CPAs).
 The School was among the top performing schools in the November 2015 board exams, garnering an 80% passing rate, compared to the national passing rate of ~20%.
-A year later, the second batch were graduated and an accountancy student, Mary Rose Babala, led the graduating class of the entire college, with a record-high GPA that made her the first student of the College to be a President's lister.
+A year later, the second batch were graduated and an accountancy student, Mary Rose Babala (Asawa ni Babalu), led the graduating class of the entire college, with a record-high GPA that made her the first student of the college to be a President's lister.